-Note: The parameter cp_mol_ig_comp_coeff is also used when calculating specific enthalpy and entropy and parameters 'F', 'G' and 'H' are only required for these properties.
+Note: Due to the division of temperature by 1000 in the expression form, most temperature units are in kilo-Kelvins and reference enthalpies (F and H) are in kJ/mol.
+The parameter $cp_mol_ig_comp_coeff$ is also used when calculating specific enthalpy and entropy and parameters 'F', 'G' and 'H' are only required for these properties.